clearbit/clearbit-slack/README.md

 end
 ```

 _Note:_ The `first_name`, `last_name`, and `message` are optional.
-However, providing the additional fields will help create more robust Slack notifications if Clearbit data is not found.
+However, providing the additional fields will help create more robust Slack notifications when person data is not found.

 ### Webhooks